Marina225/marina225.github.io/projects.md

-### Educational History
+### Education

-Unergraduate degree for Faculty of Economics at the Unievrsity of Ljubljana majoring in Finance and a MSc from University of Edinburgh in the field of Carbon Finance (i.e. Climate and Environmental Finance).
+Obtained an unergraduate degree at the Faculty of Economics at the Unievrsity of Ljubljana majoring in Finance and a MSc from University of Edinburgh in the field of Carbon Finance (i.e. Climate and Environmental Finance).

 Currently, undergoing a second masters in Data Science and a PhD programme in Computer science.